woojoo666/arcana-notes/Readme.md

 * represents undefined behavior
 * can have properties that store more info

-* it's possible to do without `null` or `undefined`
-* type systems
-* however, it forces you to account for every case
-* and dynamic languages are supposed to be fast

-* using `undefined` as a default, and building from there
+* use `undefined` as a default, and build from there
 * it allows you to create "incomplete" programs
 * which is fast
-* often, accounting for every case is unrealistic
+* so you don't have to _define_ every case, which can be impractical for large programs
-	* especially in an un-typed system, where other programs can give you whatever data they want, corrupt data or invalid types or wrong number of inputs, etc
+	* especially in an un-typed system, where you have to handle all kinds of input, like corrupt data or invalid types or wrong number of inputs, etc
 * it's much more practical to have cases where you just throw `undefined` to indicate that those cases aren't accounted for
 	* declaring the program behavior is literally `undefined`
-* instead of trying to define everything

 ### Random Cool Syntax